 Abandons or exploits the child;

-'Child' means any person who has not reached his 18th birthday, unless otherwise provided.
+means any person who has not reached his 18th birthday, unless otherwise provided.'Dependent child'

-'Dependent child' means any child, other than an abused or neglected child, who is under improper care, custody, control, or guardianship that is not due to an intentional act of the parent, guardian, or person exercising custodial control or supervision of the child.
+means any child, other than an abused or neglected child, who is under improper care, custody, control, or guardianship that is not due to an intentional act of the parent, guardian, or person exercising custodial control or supervision of the child.'Emotional injury'

-'Emotional injury' means an injury to the mental or psychological capacity or emotional stability of a child as evidenced by a substantial and observable impairment in the child's ability to function within a normal range of performance and behavior with due regard to his age, development, culture, and environment as testified to by a qualified mental health professional.
+means an injury to the mental or psychological capacity or emotional stability of a child as evidenced by a substantial and observable impairment in the child's ability to function within a normal range of performance and behavior with due regard to his age, development, culture, and environment as testified to by a qualified mental health professional.'Parent'

-'Physical injury' means substantial physical pain or any impairment of physical condition.
+means substantial physical pain or any impairment of physical condition.'Serious physical injury'

-'Sexual abuse' includes, but is not necessarily limited to, any contacts or interactions in which the parent, guardian, or other person having custodial care or supervision of the child or responsibility for his welfare, uses or allows, permits, or encourages the use of the child for the purposes of sexual stimulation of the perpetrator or another person.
+includes, but is not necessarily limited to, any contacts or interactions in which the parent, guardian, or other person having custodial care or supervision of the child or responsibility for his welfare, uses or allows, permits, or encourages the use of the child for the purposes of sexual stimulation of the perpetrator or another person.'Sexual exploitation'

 A parent or other person exercising custodial control or supervision of the child legitimately practicing the person's religious beliefs shall not be considered a negligent parent solely because of failure to provide specified medical treatment for a child for that reason alone.
 This exception shall not preclude a court from ordering necessary medical services for a child.